 The locations of the thymus gland and ectopic extracapsular tissue are shown.
 There is a high incidence of thymic tissue lateral to the phrenic nerves.

 The relationships of the thymus gland to critical surrounding structures are shown.
 The gland and associated tissue may be in close proximity to the phrenic and recurrent laryngeal nerves.
 A. The thymus gland lies immediately anterior to the great vessels of the middle mediastinum, with venous drainage directly into the innominate vein.
 B. The thymus gland will typically be in close approximation to the phrenic nerves as they course along the pericardium.

-The thymus gland is a central lymphoid organ that ...
+The thymus gland is a central lymphoid organ that performs the important ...